Help! My Pinterest Account may have been hacked!

 You might be wondering how cyberpunks accomplish this task of mass account hacking.
 Well, sadly, it is usually our fault.
 When we use the same password for all of our online accounts, it reduces the layers of security that each account has to protect itself against attack.
 Take control of this epidemic by using strong and individual passwords for each of your accounts.
 Once again, use this tool to see if your passwords are being compromised.

 Step 7: Use an antivirus, and use it often

 An antivirus is like having a cop run through your house periodically to make sure no one is lurking in the bushes.
 It’ll make a sweep of your device and warn you if a virus, malware, or other bug is found.

 Step 8: Get LogDog protection

 This might be the smartest step of all.
 LogDog keeps your email accounts safe, and that is always the juiciest target for a cracker.
-So download the free tool for Androids and iOS devices, and stay safe!
+So download now for Android and iOS devices, and stay safe!